Links & Resources

 Elementary principles of chemical engineering.
 The major topics discussed include material and energy balances, stoichiometry, and thermodynamics.

-Prerequisites: Chemical Engineering 5 (May be taken concurrently); Chemistry 1A-B-C or 2A-B-C; Mathematics 3A-B or Mathematics 4A or 4AI; and Engineering 3; chemical engineering majors only.
+Prerequisites: Chemical Engineering 5 (may be taken concurrently); Chemistry 1A-B-C or 2A-B-C; Mathematics 2A or 3A, Mathematics 2B or 3B and Mathematics 4A or 4AI; and Engineering 3; Chemical Engineering majors only.

 99 - Introduction to Research (1-3)

 Directed study, normally experimental, to be arranged with individual faculty members.
 Course offers exceptional students an opportunity to participate in a research group.